jobinesh/cloud-native-applications/grpc-helidon-hr-example/grpc-helidon-hr-service/README.md

-# Helidon Quickstart MP Example
+# gRPC Helidon HR Service

 This example implements a simple Hello World REST service using MicroProfile.